agenteo/agenteo.github.com/source/_posts/2020-11-23-star-wars-agile-retrospectives-a-principle-12-story.md

 ---
-title: Agile Retrospectives a Star Wars Story
+title: Star Wars Agile Retrospectives a Principle 12 Story
 layout: post
 comments: true
-image: /assets/article_images/cynefin-helps-agile-retrospectives/hero.jpg
+image: /assets/article_images/star-wars-agile-retrospectives-a-principle-12-story/hero.jpg
-og_description:
+og_description: Can a metaphor help your Agile Retrospective?
+Here's my take with Star Wars.
+Do we want this Agile Retrospective outcome to destroy a tie-fighter or defeat the empire?
 tags:
   - process
   - facilitation
   - retrospectives
 ---

 Many folks love themed retrospectives a popular one I often see is around Star Wars.
-Here's my take at it and at the end of the article I explain my beef with the #funretrospectives approach.
+Here's my take at it.

 It might be good to check with your group before using a franchise might not relate to them.